Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Preliminaries

 It is well known that $r_+(G) = 0$ (i.e., $\STAB(G) = \FRAC(G)$) if and only if $G$ is bipartite.
+Next, given a graph $G$ and $C \subseteq V(G)$, we say that $C$ is a \emph{clique} if every pair of vertices in $C$ is joined by edge in $G$.
+Then observe that the \emph{clique inequality} $\sum_{i \in C} x_i \leq 1$ is valid for $\STAB(G)$.
+A graph $G$ is \emph{perfect} if $\STAB(G)$ is defined by only clique and non-negativity inequalities.
+Since clique inequalities of graphs have $\LS_+$-rank $1$ (see~\cite[Lemma 1.5]{LovaszS91} for a proof), we see that $r_+(G) \leq 1$ for all perfect graphs $G$.

-There has also been recent interest and progress in classifying graphs with $r_+(G) = 1$, which are commonly called \emph{$\LS_+$-perfect graphs}~\cite{BianchiENT13, BianchiENT17, Wagler22, BianchiENW23}.
-An important family of $\LS_+$-perfect graphs are the \emph{perfect graphs}, which are graphs whose stable set polytope is defined by only clique and non-negativity inequalities.
-(See~\cite[Lemma 1.5]{LovaszS91} for a proof that clique inequalities are valid for $\LS_+(G)$.)
-In addition to perfect graphs, odd holes, odd antiholes, and odd wheels are also known to have $\LS_+$-rank $1$.
-It remains an open problem to find a simple combinatorial characterization of $\LS_+$-perfect graphs.
+The graphs $G$ where $r_+(G) \leq 1$ are commonly called \emph{$\LS_+$-perfect graphs}.
+In addition to perfect graphs, it is known that odd holes, odd antiholes, and odd wheels (among others) are also $\LS_+$-perfect.
+While it remains an open problem to find a simple combinatorial characterization of $\LS_+$-perfect graphs, there has been significant recent interest and progress on this front~\cite{BianchiENT13, BianchiENT14, BianchiENT17, Wagler22, BianchiENW23}.